rahmiy/OSCPv.2/windows+AD privesc/AD/README.md

 dir \\DC01\c$
 ```
 ## mssqlpwner
-Once you have this bad boy installed, you can rce with hashes or passwords.
+Once you have this bad boy installed, you can RCE mssql with hashes or passwords.
 Command:

 ```
 mssqlpwner user:password@target_ip -windows-auth